real-logic/simple-binary-encoding/vs2013/.nuget/readme.txt

 You will also need to add \lib\net40\sbe.dll as a reference to your project, if it's not already there (if you added the NuGet package to an existing project it should already be there).

 The package also contains a sample class which manipulates the generated code to encode a message and then decode it (\sample\ExampleUsingGeneratedStub.cs)
-Add this file to your project and configure it as an entry point for the project (Project properties > Application > Startup object) and also change the project type to console application if it's not already one.
+Add this file to your project, from your project entry point (ie. Main method) call ExampleUsingGeneratedStub.Main()and also change the project type to console application if it's not already one.

 You should also go through this code to get a better idea how to use the generated code API for encoding and decoding.